 - Equipment is not being replaced with the same type of equipment. - Adding a vehicle or equipment to the City.

-The following tables provide a summary of the 2023 capital equipment budget by fund and then by department.
-The detail to the budgeted amounts can be found on the pages immediately following this section.
+The following tables provide a summary of the 2023 capital equipment requests by fund and then by department.
+The detail to the requests can be found on the pages immediately following this section.